zeldareal/YAWNNNN/README.md

+### Not Nixvim Nvim

-yet another weird nvim... with nix stripped out.. are on nixOS/using nix package manager? great!, head over to the main repo :
+are on nixOS/using nix package manager, and want to use/are using nixvim? great!, head over to the main repo : https://github.com/zeldareal/YAWN
 <br>
 ## installation
 ```bash